jgnewman/strux/README.md

-# Construx
+# Strux

 Cross-component communication _finally_ made simple.

-## What is Construx?
+## What is Strux?

-Construx is designed for React.js.
+Strux is designed for React.js.
 It's a layer on top of Redux that allows you to describe communication between application components in a revolutionary way.